Making Sense of Gravitational Thermodynamics: Minimal Thermodynamics

 However, they are simpler to employ as it is easier to explain the behaviour and shape of globular clusters by running a stability analysis solely based on the $(E, \beta)$ curve than by solving the Fokker-Planck equation.
 As Yoon et al. stress, ``the thermodynamical approach to describe the self-gravitating system [...] is useful to understand important physics using much less expensive computational resources than the numerical simulation" \cite[p.
 2737]{yoon2011equilibrium}.
 So there is a trade-off between higher practical utility and less detailed explanations.
 Also, the trade-off between more abstract and more detailed descriptions arguably matches the one we normally find in confronting thermodynamic and statistical mechanical explanations of the same phenomena, hence this further vindicates the thermodynamic character of minimal thermodynamics.

-The approach just discussed is a specific example, but is representative of the general fact that in certain regimes SGS can be expressed in terms of macro-level quantities as presented in the previous section, for instance talking of virial equilibrium (as $2K + U = 0$), negative heat capacity (as $C_{V}=(\partial E/\partial T)|_{V}<0$), temperature ($T^{-1}(E)=\beta(E)=\partial S(E)/\partial E$), and relations like $dE = TdS-P_{b}dV+\mu dN$.
-This relation derived within equilibrium statistical mechanics from the base micro-level description can be regarded as an alternative statement of the first law of thermodynamics, although this is not the general first law of thermodynamics in terms of work and heat introduced by phenomenological thermodynamics independently from any micro-description, i.e. $dU=\dbar Q + \dbar W$.
-This is thus a good example of a relation that is not fully thermodynamic in the sense of phenomenological thermodynamics but is also not based on micro-variables, and supports (I).
-Hence minimal thermodynamics captures a middle ground description between the two levels.
+The approach just discussed is a specific example, but is representative of the general fact that in certain regimes SGS can be expressed in terms of macro-level quantities as presented in the previous section.
+For instance, virial equilibrium (as $2K + U = 0$), negative heat capacity (as $C_{V}=(\partial E/\partial T)|_{V}<0$), and temperature ($T^{-1}(E)=\beta(E)=\partial S(E)/\partial E$) are central to \cite{lynden1968gravo} and the related literature.
+Also, as presented in \S4.1, `thermodynamic' functions in the sense of minimal thermodynamics are used by e.g. \cite{tatekawa2005thermodynamics} and \cite{casetti2010solvable} within a variety of SGS models.
+Furthermore, relations like $dE = TdS-P_{b}dV+\mu dN$ are defined \citep[§3.1]{Katz2003-KATTOS}.\footnote{Although it has to be stressed that this relation is derived in the idealised situation described in \S4.1.} This relation derived within equilibrium statistical mechanics from the base micro-level description can be regarded as an alternative statement of the first law of thermodynamics, although this is not the general first law of thermodynamics in terms of work and heat introduced by phenomenological thermodynamics independently from any micro-description, i.e. $dU=\dbar Q + \dbar W$.
+This is thus a good example of a relation that is not fully thermodynamic in the sense of phenomenological thermodynamic descriptions but is also not based on micro-variables, and supports (I).
+Hence minimal thermodynamics captures a middle ground level of description between the two levels.